techservicesillinois/SecOps-Powershell-CISDSC/docs/new_resources.md

 .\tools\install_dependencies.ps1
 ```

-3) The following example will generate a new DSC composite resource.
+3) The following examples will generate a new DSC composite resource for OS and a browser respectively.
 You will need to edit the parameters accordingly.
+## Operating System
 ```powershell
 Import-Module '.\src\CISDSCResourceGeneration\CISDSCResourceGeneration.psd1' -Force
 $Splat = @{